DaveMielke/NBP/b2g/doc/UserInterface/Reference/actions.rst

 .. |People| replace:: Go to the People (Contacts) app.
 .. |PowerOff| replace:: Go to the Power Off screen.
 .. |ProductPage| replace:: Go to the `product page`_ for the |product name|.
-.. |QuickStartHTML| replace:: Go to the HTML version of the `Quick Start guide`_.
+.. |QuickStartHTML| replace:: View the HTML version of the `Quick Start guide`_.
-.. |QuickStartText| replace:: Go to the plain text version of the `quick Start guide`_.
+.. |QuickStartText| replace:: View the plain text version of the `quick Start guide`_.
 .. |RecentApplications| replace:: Go to the Recent Apps screen.
 .. |RemoteDisplay| replace:: Switch to `the remote braille display`_.
 .. |RemoveDiacriticalMark| replace:: Remove a diacritical mark from the previous character.